 Reflection on Lesson: After the lesson, reflect on the content taught, instructional strategies, classroom management strategies, etc. What would you do the same?
 And why would you do it the same?
 How would you change the lesson for next time?
-Why would you make that shangs these shanges?
+Why would you make that same?
+How would you change the lesson for next time?
+Why would you make the change/those changes?

-change/those changes?